 It is the national language of Spain.
 It is also widely spoken in South America and has marginally fewer speakers there than Portuguese, the popular language in the region.
 It is the official language of Argentina, Bolivia, Peru, Chile, Costa Rica, Colombia, Panama, Paraguay, Mexico, Cuba, Nicaragua, Puerto Rico, Guatemala, Honduras, Venezuela, Uruguay.
 Equatorial Guinea, and the Philippines.
 There are significant numbers of Spanish-speaking people in the United States as well where the language is influenced by native American languages.
 The dialect spoken in various areas varies, depending on the region.
 It is one of the six official languages of the United Nations.

-In the 16th century, the Spanish empire colonised parts of Americas, Africa, Philippines, and Oceania.
+In the 16th century, the Spanish empire colonised parts of the USA, Africa, the Philippines, and Oceania.
 As a result, the language spread to these areas and is still spoken there as a first language.
 Latin has been the biggest influence on this language.
-Over time, many words from other languages such as Arabic, French and Italian too have been absorbed in the language giving birth to its current form.
+Over time, many words from other languages, such as Arabic, French, and Italian, have been absorbed into the language, giving birth to its current form.
 Lately, some English words too have become a part of the language.
-Feel free to convert Spanish to English text for any words in your mind.
+Feel free to translate Spanish to English text for any words on your mind.